Contracts

 - The contract's SLA determines response and resolution times

-- Billable user assignments help track who's using services
+- Billing unit assignments help track who's using services

 Projects